Review – Guitar Hero 3

 Gamers expect very specific review scores for certain games.
 When Twilight Princess got an 8.6 the internet almost self destructed.
 Recently, Ratchet and Clank got a 7.5.
 People are in an uproar over a game they have never played.
 It’s a triple A title and deserves a triple A score seems to be the prevailing wisdom.

 There are a few ways to look at this phenomenon.
 The first and plainly stupid view is that reviewers are doing their job poorly or are biased.
 I believe money has changed hands for good reviews but have a tough time swallowing that Microsoft payed for R&C to get a low score.
-The next and significantly more rational perspective is that the people complaining are actually in the minority. → They’re reading her… and then they’re going to read me!
+The next and significantly more rational perspective is that the people complaining are actually in the minority. → Lame is what happens when you’re busy making other plans.

 Review – Portal